Isaac-kaberere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A file to display the contents of a file
+A file to display the contents of files